 Life was simpler when all you had to worry about was keeping up with the Jones’.
-Now your life, ministry, family, wardrobe, and even your coffee mug are cast in comparison against the entire world.
+Now your life, ministry, family, wardrobe, and even your coffee mug is cast in comparison against the entire world.

 One teen interviewed on the subject described it like this.
 He said that likes and follows were real-time, MEASUREABLE statistics of how your life measures up to your peers.
 Or more accurately, doesn’t measure up.
 It’s no wonder culture hangs desperately on every like and comment as they arbitrarily raise our lower our imaginary social value and carefully calculated self worth.